QilongZhang/srswiki/v3_CN_SpecialControl.md

 ```
 vhost __defaultVhost__ {
+    # for play client, both RTMP and other stream clients,
+    # for instance, the HTTP FLV stream clients.
+    play {
         # the minimal packets send interval in ms,
         # used to control the ndiff of stream by srs_rtmp_dump,
         # for example, some device can only accept some stream which
         # delivery packets in constant interval(not cbr).
         # @remark 0 to disable the minimal interval.
         # @remark >0 to make the srs to send message one by one.
         # @remark user can get the right packets interval in ms by srs_rtmp_dump.
         # default: 0
         send_min_interval       10.0;
+    }
 }
 ```